LysbethNin/First_Bootloader/README.md

 Note: This project is solely for my personal learning and to keep track of my progress and understanding in the field of low-level programming.
 I do not recommend running this code.

-# To run this bootloader, I used need:
+# To run this bootloader, I used :

     An emulator
     NASM assembler